 Boston ranks among the highest in concentrations of employment in the U.S. In 2010, Boston supplied an estimated 657,669 jobs, 96% of jobs in Suffolk County, approximately one out of every six jobs in Massachusetts, and one out of every fourteen jobs in New England.
-Unemployment in the City continues to decline from a high of 8.6% (not seasonally adjusted) in January 2010, down to 4.8% in June 2015.
-In fact, as of June 2015, the
+Unemployment in the City continues to decline from a high of 8.6% (not seasonally adjusted) in January 2010, down to 4.4% in December 2015.

-Boston's Population

-1950 to 2010 Census
+Boston's Population 1950 to 2010 Census